Grant Submission Timelines - What is that about?

 - The PI/PD must submit the NOI as soon as possible to insure they have time to complete all of the steps required by the timeline

-- CNR staff will provide the Non-Standard Due Date Timeline to the PI/PD during the first CNR Planning Meeting
+- ORS staff will provide the Non-Standard Due Date Timeline to the PI/PD during the first ORS Planning Meeting